Neo23x0/yarGen/README.md

   -oe                  Only scan executable extensions EXE, DLL, ASP, JSP,
                        PHP, BIN, INFECTED
+  -fs size-in-MB       Max file size in MB to analyze (default=3) --score              Show the string scores as comments in the rules --excludegood        Force the exclude all goodware strings --nosimple           Skip single rule creation for files included in super
+                       rules
-  -fs size-in-MB       Max file size in MB to analyze (default=3) --nomagic            Don't include the magic header condition statement --nofilesize         Don't include the filesize condition statement -fm FM               Multiplier for the maximum 'filesize' condition
+  --nomagic            Don't include the magic header condition statement --nofilesize         Don't include the filesize condition statement -fm FM               Multiplier for the maximum 'filesize' condition